Emma Bloomberg Co-Chair, Bloomberg Harvard City Leadership Initiative

-Rawi Abdelal is the Herbert F. Johnson Professor of International Management at Harvard Business School, and the Director of Harvard's Davis Center for Russian and Eurasian Studies.
+Rawi Abdelal is the Herbert F. Johnson Professor of International Management at Harvard Business School, and the Emma Bloomberg Co-Chair of the Bloomberg Harvard City Leadership Initiative.
 His primary expertise is international political economy, and his research focuses on the politics of globalization and the political economy of Eurasia.

 In 1999, Abdelal earned a PhD in Government from Cornell University, where he had received an MA in 1997.
 At Cornell, Abdelal's dissertation won the Kahin Prize in International Relations and the Esman Prize.
 He was a President's Scholar at the Georgia Institute of Technology, where he received a BS with highest honors in Economics in 1993.
 Recent honors include Harvard Business School's Greenhill Award, Apgar Award for innovation in teaching, and Williams Award for excellence in teaching, as well as, on several occasions, the Student Association's Faculty Award for outstanding teaching.